 St George's Park boosted by FIFA financial boost

-FIFA president Sepp Blatter has announced a £315,000 grant for St George's Park on a visit to the new national football centre.
+FIFA president Sepp Blatter announces a £315,000 grant for St George's Park on a visit to the national football centre.

 The Goal project funding for the sports science and medical centre in Burton was revealed by Blatter on a tour of the FA's flagship coaching and training facility.

 FA chairman David Bernstein unsuccessfully called for the unopposed election of Blatter to be postponed in 2011 to allow further time for another candidate to come forward.

 There has also been ill feeling in England since the failure of the 2018 World Cup bid which attracted only one FIFA vote apart from the FA's own but Bernstein was keen to emphasise the improving relationship between FIFA and the FA.